-GOLD: The Possibility Of A Trump Induced Bull Run
+Gold: The Possibility Of A Trump-Induced Bull Run

 However, what if Trump turns out not to be the "Magic Bullet" that can fix all that ails the U.S. economy?
 Going further, what happens if Trump's actions actually cause the economy to go backwards?
 Currently, investors don't seem to even consider these two potential outcomes.
 This is exactly why it is more important than ever to have some exposure to gold.

-I must admit, I was surprised to see the magnitude of the gold sell-off following the presidential election.
-I say this because, in my opinion, Trump represents one of the most uncertain president-elects to take office in my lifetime.
+I must admit, I was surprised to see the magnitude of the gold selloff following the presidential election.
+I say this because, in my opinion, Trump represents one of the most uncertain President-elects to take office in my lifetime.
 He could be a good thing or a bad thing.

 There certainly seems to be trouble on the horizon.
 It's very easy to cut taxes, much harder to cut spending.
 During the last Republican administration (under George W. Bush), taxes were cut and spending shot up drastically.
 This was chronicled in a great article titled The Cliff We All Saw Coming by Brendan Greeley of Bloomberg that was published back in August of 2012.